 Game Day Preview: Americans at Rapid City, 8:05 PM CST

-Allen, Texas - The Allen Americans, ECHL affiliate of the Minnesota Wild (NHL), and Iowa Wild (AHL), face the Rapid City Rush this evening, in the first game of a three-game series.
-The Americans are 5-3-0 against Rapid City this season, and 25-10-1-0 over the last five years.
-Allen just wrapped up a 10-game homestand with an impressive 7-2-0-1 record.
+Allen, Texas - The Allen Americans, ECHL affiliate of the Minnesota Wild (NHL), and Iowa Wild (AHL), face the Rapid City Rush this evening, in the second game of a three-game series.
+The Americans are 5-4-0 against Rapid City this season, and 25-11-1-0 over the last five years.
+The Americans four-game winning streak came to an end on Wednesday night.
+Allen looks to start a new winning streak this evening at 8:05 pm CST.

 ALLEN AMERICANS TODAY: